 The Ultimatum Matrix:

-Skipping ahead to the third row in the matrix: if you know she’s NOT The One, then regardless of whether her timeline is reasonable or not, end it.
+Skipping ahead to the third row in the matrix: if you know she’s NOT The One, then regardless of whether her timeline is reasonable or not, end the relationship.
 Seriously.
 Don’t waste her time, don’t waste your time.
 She needs to move on and so do you.
 Her ultimatum is doing you both a favor.

-And now for the more awkward, complicated area of the Ultimatum Matrix: when you don’t really know if she’s The One.
+And now for the more complicated area of the Ultimatum Matrix: when you don’t really know if she’s The One.

 There’s one clear move you should make: push off the deadline.
 Delay.
 Stall.
 Regardless of whether you’re ready to get engaged or not, this will maximize your options, ensure flexibility, and even, paradoxically, sow the seeds for romance.
 (You’ll see.)

 To delay the ultimatum with tact and savvy, you must employ the DOOM technique: make the engagement contingent on some Deliberately Obscure Objective and/or Money.

 Here’s how DOOM works.
 It keeps you from saying something like, “Um…well…it’s just that…I guess…I don’t think I’m ready.”
 That’s weak.
-That guarantees a long, tedious, tear-soaked argument of don't you love me?! and what's wrong with us?!

 DOOM avoids this.
 Instead of shrugging your shoulders and mumbling that you’re “not ready” to get married, you confidently say that before you get engaged, you must first complete either a Deliberately Obscure Objective…or hit some goal that involves Money.

 As for the Money?
 Easy.
 You can blame credit card debt, student loans, buying a house, selling a business…the list is endless.
-Tell her that you love her (assuming you do) and that you envision a future with her, but first thing’s first-you need financial security for both of your sakes.
+Tell her that you love her (assuming you do) and that you envision a future with her, but first thing’s first: you need financial security for both of your sakes.